Compact but big enough city for the great things to happen

 “The Tampere Region offers competent workforce at reasonable cost and the attitude of the city is positive towards companies.” – Ville Rönkkä, CEO, CROCS Nordic

-At the moment, availability of competent ICT workforce in the Tampere region is excellent.
-After Microsoft’s decision to cut jobs in Tampere the city is currently the prime place in the world to find world-class, high tech talent.
+The city is currently the prime place in the world to find world-class, high tech talent.
 Besides R&D competencies, there is high availability of experienced people for global business operations and for high-volume, production-related tasks.
-This is a unique opportunity for companies who are seeking to strengthen their talent base, or for companies looking for a place to locate high volume production or their European logistics or aftercare service center.
+This provides a unique opportunity for companies who are seeking to strengthen their talent base, or for companies looking for a place to locate high volume production or their European logistics or aftercare service center.
 Those who move fast may even employ complete teams and get up and running immediately.

 “The personnel are our most important resource.
 We chose the Tampere Region because it’s a centre of ICT and a good place to live.” – Mikko Kuitunen, Managing Director, Vincit